bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 : OAuth PoP key proof authentication header

-Additional values can be defined by [a registry TBD](#IANA).
+Additional proofing methods are defined by [a registry TBD](#IANA).

-The keys presented by the RC in the {{request}}
+All key binding methods used by this specification MUST cover all relevant portions of the request, including anything that would change the nature of the request, to allow for secure validation of the request by the AS.
+Relevant aspects include the URI being called, the HTTP method being used, any relevant HTTP headers and values, and the HTTP message body itself.
+The recipient of the signed message MUST validate all components of the signed message to ensure that nothing has been tampered with or substituted in a way that would change the nature of the request.

-MUST be proved in all continuation requests
+When used in the GNAP delegation protocol, these key binding mechanisms allow the AS to ensure that the keys presented by the RC in the initial request are in control of the party calling any follow-up or continuation requests.
+To facilitate this requirement, all keys in the initial request {{request-key}} MUST be proved in all continuation requests
 {{continue-request}} and token management requests {{token-management}}.
 The AS MUST validate all keys [presented by the RC](#request-key) or referenced in an ongoing request for each call within that request.